-Who Has to Pay Taxes in Portugal?
+Who has to pay taxes in Portugal?

 So, how do you know if you're considered a taxpayer in Portugal?
 Your tax liability as an expat in Portugal depends on your residency status, which is defined by how much time you spend living and working in Portugal each year.